decentralised-social/temp-arweave-uploader/README.md

 An example of uploading large files on ARWeave with `arweave-js` and Node v15+.
 Uses `arweave-streams-tx` to stream files and get around 2GB NodeJS limit.

-### Current issues:

-* `uploadTransactionAsync` never uploads file when run on localhost, running with standard `while (!uploader.isComplete) await uploader.uploadChunk()` by running `UPLOAD_PROGRESS=yes yarn upload` works on localhost.
-* MOST IMPORTANTLY: If you run with a real wallet in live ARWeave network, neither upload method work, either `uploadTransactionAsync` or `while (!uploader.isComplete) await uploader.uploadChunk()`.

 ### Install deps

 1. `yarn install`